Xilinx/Vitis_Libraries/security/docs/src/guide_L1/internals/adler32.rst

 Implementation on FPGA
 ======================

-For :math:`s1`, its calculation process is very simple and will not affect performance, so there is not explanation for implementation, please refer to the code directly for details.
+For :math:`s1`, its calculation process is simple and does not affect performance, so there is no explanation for implementation.
+Refer to the code directly for details.

 .. math::